Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 for a rest we just fell down & slept

-at our camp at 6.30am having taken
+at our camp at 6.30 am having taken

-12 hrs to do the 12 miles. men fell out
+12 hrs to do the 12 miles men fell out

-everywhere and with all stretchers
+everywhere & we arrd with all stretchers

-full 4 & other men being carried
+full (4) & other men being carried.

 @10/30 we went for a swim & I bought

-some eggs & peanut toffee. we stay
+some eggs & peanut toffee. we stop

-here over night & this is our 2nd [[?]] to
+here overnight this is our 2nd nights

-rest for the trip.
-My feet are not
+rest for the trip. my feet are not

 too bad but am very legweary